-Stick around because, in this post, we’re going to cover how to use recent sales notification popups to increase your bottom line.
+Stick around because this blog will cover how to use recent sales notification popups to increase your bottom line.

-Plus, we’ll show you how to set it all up in less than 10 minutes.
+We’ll also show you how to set it up in less than 10 minutes.

 What Is a Recent Sales Notification Popup?